microservices-api/kubernetes-microprofile-lab/README.md

 You can clone the lab artifacts and explore the application:

-1. Clone the project into your machine:
+1. Clone the project into your machine.
+This is already done on the laptop provided for you in this workshop, so you can skip this step.
+The cloned folder is under the Home directory (shortcut is on the desktop).
     ```bash
     git clone https://github.com/microservices-api/kubernetes-microprofile-lab.git
     ```